elixir-lang/elixir-lang.github.com/getting-started/basic-types.markdown

 ~c"hello"
 ```

-In Elixir < 1.15, this might be displayed as single quotes instead:
+In Elixir versions before v1.15, this might be displayed as single quotes instead:

 ```elixir
 iex> [104, 101, 108, 108, 111]